jfrog/artifactory-user-plugins-devenv/README.md

 - If you want to use an older version of Artifactory, or download it from a different source, edit `gradle.properties` accordingly

+NOTE: This supports Linux and Mac OS X platforms, Windows OS is not supported!

 All of the configuration happens with Gradle tasks:

 1. To set up your IDE, type: `./gradlew idea` (or `./gradlew eclipse`)